Introduction to the Shell and Command Line on Oracle Linux

 Work with Files and Directories

-1. Display the present working directory using the pwd command.
+1. Display the present working directory.

 pwd